department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-google-analytics.md

       1. Update the issue with a description of how to implement the custom events in the code.
       1. Your team will make the necessary code changes and push them to staging.
       1. Your team will update the issue with this comment: ```Custom events are set up```
-    * If custom events are not required, DSVA will continue to the next step.
+    * *If custom events are not required*, DSVA will continue to the next step.
 1. DSVA will verify that Google Analytics is working properly in your project on staging.
     * If there are any issues, DSVA will fix them and re-verify.
 1. When DSVA is confident Google Analytics is working properly for your project, DSVA will